A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Background

+It is well known that a generic rank-2 Cartesian tensor can be decomposed into ICTs with weights $\ell = 2$, $\ell = 1$, and $\ell = 0$.
+Indeed, ICTs can be obtained using irreducible Cartesian tensor decomposition (ICTD) matrices, which were previously available only for ranks up to $\nu = 5$~\cite{rank3,rank4,rank5}, and whose construction has traditionally been computationally expensive.
+Recently, however, analytical orthogonal ICTD matrices have been derived that enable efficient construction at arbitrary rank~\cite{ICTdecomposition}.
+We denote the corresponding ICTD operator and its associated decomposition matrix by $\mathcal{T}$.
+The overall decomposition can be expressed as follows, where $\operatorname{vec}(\cdot)$ denotes the vectorization (flattening) of a Cartesian tensor:

 The inspiration for ICTD comes from the fact that the Cartesian tensor product space and the spherical direct-sum spaces differ only by a change of basis.
-We also implemented recursive tracelessing to obtain irreducible Cartesian tensors, which works also for arbitrary Cartesian tensors.
-However, this approach is ultimately purely numerical, and ICTD provides the best practice.
-The most important feature of ICTD is that $\sum_{l,q}\prescript{(\nu;\ell;q)}{}{\mathscr{T}} = I$.
-In addition, it also exhibits orthogonality, a matrix rank of $2\ell+1$, $\mathrm{O}(3)$-equivariance (extendable to other groups), and other related properties.
+The most important feature of ICTD operator is that $\sum_{l,q}\prescript{(\nu;\ell;q)}{}{\mathcal{T}} = I$, where $I$ denotes the identity matrix.
+In addition, it also exhibits orthogonality, a matrix rank of $2\ell+1$, $\mathrm{O}(3)$-equivariance, and other related properties.